lhx11187/eh2telegraph/README.md

 Since it takes some time to synchronize image sets, to avoid repeated synchronization, this project uses [singleflight-async](https://github.com/ihciah/singleflight-async) to reduce this kind of waste.

+## Contribute Guidelines
+The initial version is written by qini7 and ihciah.

+You are welcome to contribute code to this project(no matter how small the commit is)!

 Translated with www.DeepL.com/Translator (free version)